INSIDE: Everything you need to know about Seminyak Flea Market.

-Looking for super cute, embroidered leather purses and butter-soft leather bags in Bali?
+Looking for super cute, embroidered leather handbags, shoulder bags, clutch purses, pocketbooks and butter-soft leather bags in Bali?

 Don’t want to spend a fortune?